nodejs/node/doc/api/vm.md

 ### Class: `NodeRealm`

 > Stability: 1 - Experimental.
-Use `--experimental-noderealm` CLI flag to enable this feature.
+Use `--experimental-node-realm` CLI flag to
+> enable this feature.

 <!-- YAML
 added: REPLACEME